Linkchn/mobile-system-for-monitoring-vital-signs/Project/GRP App/docs/Test Report.md

 # Test Report

+The details of test case could be seen in the  Test Case File in this directory.

 This report will introduce the software testing we did during the whole development stage.
 We followed test-driven development methodology in this stage to  achieve the agile method.
 “Test-driven development” refers to a style of programming in which three activities are tightly interwoven: coding, testing (in the form of writing unit tests) and design (in the form of refactoring).
 It can be succinctly described by the following set of rules:

 1. write a “single” unit test describing an aspect of the program